kurucaner/kurucaner/README.md

 🔥 Here are some of the projects I've worked on that I'm really proud of:

-- Apprecimate - A web app designed to help people show appreciation and gratitude to their colleagues.
-Visit [Apprecimate](https://www.apprecimate.io) to spread some love!

 - react-native-use-countdown - A simple yet powerful countdown hook for React and React Native applications.
 Available as an npm package: [react-native-use-countdown](https://www.npmjs.com/package/react-native-use-countdown)

 - rn-use-background-timer - A custom React Native Hook that calculates the time an app spends in the inactive or background state.
 Available as an npm package: [rn-use-background-timer](https://www.npmjs.com/package/rn-use-background-timer)